paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 Subsection (b) applies to section 5307(d)(1)(D) of the revised title because of 49 App.:1607a(e)(1), restated as section 5307(n)(2) of the revised title.

 #### References in Text
 The Americans with Disabilities Act of 1990, referred to in par.
-(3)(I), is Pub.
+(4)(I), is Pub.
 L. 101–336, July 26, 1990, 104 Stat.
 327, which is classified principally to chapter 126 (§ 12101 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12101 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12101&num=0&edition=prelim) and Tables.

 The Social Security Act, referred to in par.
-(9)(B)(ii), is act Aug.
+(10)(B)(ii), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Part A of title IV of the Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
+2021—Pub.
+L. 117–58 added par.
+(1), redesignated former pars.
+(1) to (24) as (2) to (25), respectively; in subpar.
+(G) of par.
+(4), added cl. (iv) and redesignated former cls. (iv) and (v) as (v) and (vi), respectively; and in cl. (vi) of subpar.
+(G) of par.
+(4), added subcl.
+(XV).

 2015—Par.
 (1)(C).
 Pub.
 L. 114–94, § 3002(1)(A), inserted “functional” before “landscaping and”.

 Par.
 (1)(E).
 Pub.
 L. 114–94, § 3002(1)(B), substituted “bicycle storage shelters and parking facilities and the installation of equipment” for “bicycle storage facilities and installing equipment”.